Getaway! (video game): Gameplay

 Getaway! takes place on multidirectional-scrolling map of a town, 35 screens in size, containing bridges, factories, neighborhoods, and an airport.
 The player leaves the hideout and drives around the city using up gasoline in the process.
 Pausing at a gas station refills the tank.
 Also in the maze are dollar signs (which give a little money when collected), armored vans (which give a lot of money and immediately alert the police), and three loot items.
 Completing a level requires collecting all three loot items, then the armored van, and then returning to the hideout.
 A level must be completed within one day/night cycle.

 The more money being carried—displayed as "CASH" below the scrolling maze—the more aggressive the three different police vehicles are.
 If the player is caught, any cash is lost as well as one of the player's three cars.
 Cash is locked-in by dropping it off at the hideout, where it becomes part of the permanent stash (shown at the top of the screen) and causes the police to lose interest.
 This can be done at any time.
 As the game progresses, police begin setting up roadblocks and stop signs.
-Hitting a roadblock (a dark yellow “X”) puts a hole in the gas tank, causing it to drain quickly until stopping at a gas station.
-Running a stop sign (an octagon which blinks on and off) causes all of the cash being carried to be lost.
+Hitting a roadblock (shown as an "X" in the road) puts a hole in the gas tank, causing it to drain quickly until stopping at a gas station.
+Running into a stop sign (a slowly blinking octagon) causes all of the cash being carried to be lost.

 The value of the dollar signs goes up with each level, in addition to there being new loot items to collect.
-Each level has an associated rating, starting with "Hoodlum," then "Lowlife," with the seventh level being "The Boss."
+Each level has an associated rating, starting with "Hoodlum", then "Lowlife", with the seventh level being "The Boss".
+The speed of the player's vehicle increases at level 7.